Students at all levels, in all programs, and in all formats can make writing center appointments at

 We will get back to you to develop a plan for the workshop you requested.

-Take advantage of our WCC Weekly Write-Ins, where faculty, graduate, and professional students can come together this fall for dedicated time to focus on writing your dissertation, research, grants, or other projects.
-This writing group meets on Mondays from 6-8 pm in the WCC (Alvin Sherman Library, Rm.
-430), and online via GoToMeeting starting on January 14.
-Don't forget to BYOD (bring your own device).
+Take advantage of our WCC Weekly Write-Ins, where faculty, graduate, and professional students can come together this summer for dedicated time to focus on writing your dissertation, research, grants, or other projects.
+This writing group meets on Mondays online via GoToMeeting starting on May 20.

 The end of the semester always means long nights and late night food cravings.
 Come join us right before finals for focused time to finish up your writing and communication projects with consultants and pizza on hand to help.